 In the digital advertising world, we continue to see innovation around connected TV devices, expanding viewing experiences and programming opportunities.
-With many consumers turning to streaming services as a complement to or substitute for linear TV (so-called “cord-cutters” or “cord-nevers”), advertiser interest in reaching audiences on this emerging channel has grown to a fever pitch.
+With many consumers turning to streaming services as a complement to or substitute for linear TV (so-called “cord-cutters” or “cord-nevers”), advertiser interest in reaching audiences on this emerging channel has reached a fever pitch.
 According to TruOptik, advertising spend within OTT/CTV is projected to grow to $20.1B by 2020.
 Demand, however, is often challenged by scarce inventory and a small number of closed, private marketplace structures.
-All that is changing, however – driven by a few key factors:
+All of that is changing, however, driven by a few key factors:

 - More Players.
-High profile examples include Disney and NBC, both of whom plan to launch their own video streaming services within the next year.
+High-profile examples include Disney and NBC, both of which plan to launch their own video streaming services within the next year.

 - More Options.
-There is an increasing number of ad-supported CTV providers, including Pluto TV and Xumo (both are integrated directly into Smart TVs), as well as traditional subscription-based providers like Hulu and Amazon who are seeking to get into the “passive” ad-supported model.
+There is an increasing number of ad-supported CTV providers, including Pluto TV and Xumo (both of which are integrated directly into Smart TVs), as well as traditional subscription-based providers like Hulu and Amazon that are seeking to get into the “passive” ad-supported model.

 - More Content.
 Long-tail networks are also taking shape.
 These may not be household names yet, but some are producing decent programming and are creating a home for content that originally ran on other networks, offering the scale play for marketers.